shiv669/shiv669/README.md

 </div>

 > I **edit videos professionally** too (After Effects, Da Vinci, CapCut)—that background actually made me **obsessed with performance and optimization**.
-Also, I'm a **gamer who never finishes games**, which tells you everything about my personality. 🎮✨
+Also, I'm a gamer who **never** finishes games, which tells you everything about my personality. 🎮✨

 ```ascii
     ┌─────────────────────────────────────┐